ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 Based on these packages you can create a simple application.

 <info-box>
 	This guide is using the ES6 modules syntax.
-If you are not familiar with it, check out this [article](http://exploringjs.com/es6/ch_modules.html).
+If you are not familiar with it, check out [this article](http://exploringjs.com/es6/ch_modules.html).
 </info-box>

 <info-box warning>
-	Note that in this guide the editor class is used directly (i.e. we use `@ckeditor/ckeditor5-editor-classic` instead of `@ckeditor/ckeditor5-build-classic`).
+	Note that in this guide, the editor class is used directly (i.e. we use `@ckeditor/ckeditor5-editor-classic` instead of `@ckeditor/ckeditor5-build-classic`).

-	No {@link installation/advanced/predefined-builds editor builds} are used because adding new plugins to them requires rebuilding them anyway.
+	No {@link installation/advanced/predefined-builds editor builds} are used, because adding new plugins to these requires rebuilding them anyway.
 This can be done by {@link installation/getting-started/installing-plugins customizing a build} or by including CKEditor 5 source into your application (like in this guide).
 </info-box>

 ```js